 What Hoge writes about the importance of repetition here resonates with me, although I don’t agree exactly with what he recommends here for the ALG approach (Also, last time I checked, recording is now explicitly banned in AUA classes, so I won’t suggest you do it there).

-I’m not sure, but I suspect that listening to the same content many times is more suitable for people like Hoge’s students, who may have good reading comprehension in English but lack listening comprehension, and perhaps also for those who are learning languages that quite close to languages they are already very fluent in.
+I’m not sure, but I suspect that listening to the same content many times is more suitable for people like Hoge’s students, who may often have good reading comprehension in English but lack listening comprehension, and perhaps also for those who are learning languages that are quite similar to languages they are already very fluent in.

-When learning languages like Mandarin and Thai using the ALG approach, I find without this same knowledge of vocabulary, lacking additional context I don’t get much more through repeated listening alone, at least at the lower levels.
+In contrast, when learning languages like Mandarin and Thai using the ALG approach, I find without this same knowledge of vocabulary, without additional context I don’t get much more through repeated listening alone, at least at the lower levels.

 Where I find repetition becomes more useful with an ALG approach is when it’s done with meaningful variation in context: hearing the same words and phrases in different but related contexts that allow you to understand and acquire them.